-Custom Wire Harness Fabrication - It’s What We Do
+Custom Wire Harness Manufacturer - It’s Who We Are

 Wiring harnesses are the crucial workhorses of our modern, connected society.
 These marvels of advanced engineering require many hours of precise design, production, and testing in order to provide our clients with a solution that works—no matter what.
 At Meridian, high-quality, custom wire harness assemblies is what we do and what we’ve done for decades.
 We’ve built an incredible knowledge center of top talent, an extensive tool crib, and a sophisticated network of fully-automated and semi-automated systems, as well as hand tools, to create some of the most state-of-the-art cable harness fabrications.